Clean & Green

 Good question!
 Here’s the easy answer.

 1. Only purchase from a fully licensed, compliant dispensary.
 This ensures only access to tested, passed, and properly labeled products.
-Currently in Santa Barbara County, there are only two dispensaries that meet KopSun’s standards: Canopy Health and Wellness, 118 N. Milpas Street, Santa Barbara and the Santa Barbara Collective, 2609 De La Vina, Santa Barbara.
+Currently in Santa Barbara County, there are only three dispensaries that meet KopSun’s standards: Canopy Health and Wellness, 118 N. Milpas Street, Santa Barbara, the Santa Barbara Collective, 2609 De La Vina, Santa Barbara, and Organic Green Collective, 5902 Daley Street, Goleta.

 Both require a Physicians Reference, and both require a 24-hour waiting period for first time customers.